Kowndinya2000/repo-quester-resources.github.io/README.md

 ./clean.sh
 ./run.sh
 ````
-> 12. To empty the tool information.
+> 12. To empty the repository information and results.
 ````
 chmod +x *sh
 ./empty.sh
 (This also deletes the database file.
-Only retains the usable tool template)
+Only retains the usable tool template) Follow the steps 4-9 again.
 ````
 > 13. To run a particular repository.
 ````